hyphanet/website/README.md

 Todo:
 - Make the list of possibilities of Freenet translatable
-- Move over all existing content
+- Move over all existing content (see the Migration section of this document)
 - Figure out something for news updates
 - Add a license
 - Add submenu support?